BiagioeCarmine/morra-flask/README.md

 A valid password can be composed of any printable character, with the length being at least 5 characters and at most 50.

-### GET `/users`
+### GET `/users/`

+This route takes three optional parameters: `order_by`, `descending`, and `n`.

+* the `order_by` parameter is used to specify the attribute to order the result by;
+* the `descending` parameter is used, when set to `true`, to specify that the list should be ordered in descending order, instead of the default ascending order;
+* `n` is used to specify the maximum number of entries in the result.

-This route takes no parameters and returns an array of registered users in JSON format:
+If no parameters are given, it returns the list of registered users, like this:

 ~~~
 [